-An introduction to Mental Health First Aid for Gambling Problems
+An introduction to Mental Health First Aid Conversations about Gambling

-The 4-hour Mental Health First Aid for Gambling Problems course is for any interested adult.
+The 4-hour Mental Health First Aid Conversations about Gambling course is for any interested adult.

-You will learn how to identify, approach and support someone experiencing gambling problems using a practical, evidence based action plan.
+You will learn how to identify, approach and support someone experiencing gambling harm using a practical, evidence based action plan.

 This course is based on guidelines developed through the expert consensus of people with lived experience of mental health problems and professionals.